dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1658: Land is a shared resource, not a commodity.
+### T1658: Land is a shared resource, benefiting everyone.

 |Support|
 |---|